temporalio/documentation/docs-src/go/how-to-schedule-a-workflow-in-go.md

 ## Pause/unpause

-The `pause` and `unpause` actions enable the start or stop of all future Workflow Runs on a given Schedule.
+The `pause` and `unpause` actions enable starting or stopping all future Workflow Runs on a given Schedule.
-Pausing a Schedule halts all future Workflow Runs, while unpausing a Schedule allows the Workflow to execute as planned.
+Pausing a Schedule halts all future Workflow Runs; unpausing a Schedule allows the Workflow to execute as planned.

 Pausing can be enabled upon creating a Schedule by setting `State.Paused` to `true`.